kubespace-io/napptive-applications/nextcloud-template/napptive/componentPVC/README.md

 Deployment in the catalog and configuration and in some cases the container image is maintained and updated by [davma.io](mailto:contact@davma.io).

-For more information, help or specific deployments you can contact [here](mailto:contact@davma.io).

 Please READ CAREFULLY before deploying.

 Deployment of these components is not possible with a free Napptive account.